St1ch/Synchro/README.md

 The plugin works automatically after installation.
 No configuration needed!

-- All players' inventories, armor, and potion effects will be synchronized
+- All players' inventories, armor, potion effects, health, hunger, and experience will be instantly synchronized
-- Health and hunger levels will be shared between all players
 - When one player dies, all players will die together
 - After respawn, all players will be properly synchronized